filecoin-project/filecoin-docs/docs/mine/lotus/custom-storage-layout.md

 The Lotus Miner keeps track of defined storage locations in in `~/lotusminer/storage.json` (or `$LOTUS_MINER_PATH/storage.json`) and uses `~/lotusminer` path as default.

-Upon initialization of a storage location, a `<path-to-storage>/sectorstorage.json` file is created and contains the UUID assigned to this location long with its features (whether it can be used for sealing or storing).
+Upon initialization of a storage location, a `<path-to-storage>/sectorstorage.json` file is created that contains the UUID assigned to this location, along with whether it can be used for sealing or storing.

 [[TOC]]